ve3wwg/plan13cpp/README.md

     https://github.com/BackupGGCode/qrptracker.git

 I couldn't determine who transcribed it to Arduino (C++).
-I have modified it to be more C++/Linux friendly, removing the Arduino references.
+I have modified it to be C++/Linux friendly, removing the Arduino references.

 Modify main.cpp to reflect your own location and recent keplerian